 Complications, such as pain and incomplete healing of the vertebrae, are rare.

 In some people with achondroplasia, the vertebrae may compress the spinal cord or brainstem—the stem-like base of the brain that connects to the spinal cord—causing severe pain and muscle weakness.
-Our neurosurgeons, working alongside our orthopaedic surgeons, may perform decompression surgery, which involves removing bone from the foramen magnum—the area that connects the spine and skull—or along the spinal column to relieve pressure on the spinal cord or brainstem.
+Our neurosurgeons, working alongside our orthopedic surgeons, may perform decompression surgery, which involves removing bone from the foramen magnum—the area that connects the spine and skull—or along the spinal column to relieve pressure on the spinal cord or brainstem.

 Decompression is often performed at the same time as spinal fusion surgery.
 Your child may return to regular activities within a few weeks, although recovery may take longer if the procedure was performed at the same time as spinal fusion.

 Although this procedure is usually done during childhood, it may also be performed when an adult with achondroplasia has spinal compression.

 Guided growth plate surgery, also known as hemiepiphysiodesis, may be recommended to correct a curvature, or bowing, in the legs.
 In guided growth plate surgery, the surgeon makes a small incision at the growth plate and attaches a titanium plate to one side of the bone with titanium screws.
 This temporarily stops the longer-length portion of the leg from growing, so that the shorter side can continue to grow and catch up.
 This procedure is often used in children who are still growing and have time for the bowing to correct during growth.

 Growth plate surgery is usually an outpatient procedure that can be completed in about one hour.
 Your child may need to use crutches for a few weeks after surgery to allow the bones to heal.